BlockchainInes/Compliance-Token-Smart-Contract/README.md

 As shown in the screenshot below, the transaction is automatically reverted by the blockchain because the recipient is not yet KYC-verified.

 ![Compliance Error Screenshot](Captura de pantalla 2026-03-05 193158.png)
+*> Note: The screenshot shows the error message in German as defined in the source code: "Empfaenger nicht verifiziert"*

 * **Result:** The contract successfully triggered the error message:
   > **"Compliance Error: Recipient not verified (KYC)"**